yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 JavaScript engines cache their parsing products, making processing faster in repeat views.
 For example, V8 uses [code caching][code_caching] to make sure
-JS bytecode can be reused in repeat views, reducing parsing costs there.
+JavaScript bytecode can be reused in repeat views, reducing parsing costs there.
-But that may not be true for all JS engines and all JS content (as some content may not be eligible for caching).
+But that may not be true for all JavaScript engines and all JavaScript content (as some content may not be eligible for caching).
 There are also no guarantees that the cached parsing products won’t get evicted before your content does.